Research Collection at USAHEC

 The Army Heritage Center Foundation offers a Researcher-for-Hire service to conduct research at the U.S. Army Heritage and Education Center.
 Independent-contract researchers are vetted by the Foundation.

 In honor of Lieutenant Colonel John William Whitman, the Foundation underwrites the LTC John William Whitman Research Grant.
 The grant provides up to $1,750 to support independent research conducted at the U.S. Army Heritage and Education Center on under-explored topics of military history.
+Applications are due by March 1.
+The 2021 awardee will have until August 31, 2022 to perform onsite research.

 To aid researchers, the U.S. Army Heritage and Education Center offers bibliographies of source materials and research guides.
 Notable is a World War I Holdings reference bibliography compiled in honor of Ms. Louise Arnold-Friend, former Chief, Processing Branch, and in commemoration of the 100th anniversary of World War I.